Rami-cd/My-Git/README.md

 It has a bit of a difference or simplified way compared to the original Git, but the overall structure and the way the code works is the same.

+*This project is designed to run on Linux.
+Running it on Windows may result in unpredictable behavior.*

 ## Features

 - **add**: Stages files for commit.